arthuravianna/uff-web3-course/chapter_01_hash_functions/README.md

 Ethereum, on the other hand, utilizes a more complex block structure.
 Each Ethereum block has three Merkle root hashes: Transactions, Receipts (essentially, pieces of data showing the effect of each transaction), and State.

 ## Practical Exercises
-This section presents the practical exercises that are useful to complement the reading.
+This section presents practical exercises that complement the reading.

 ### Simple Hash Function
 The `./exercises/simple_hash/simple_hash.py` script implements the simple hash mentioned in this doc.
 Update the code to construct a Hash Table (python dict) using the simple hash and play around with it to find a collision.